top of page

 Absence

-If your child is going to be absent due to a holiday etc please could you let a member of staff know so we can mark this in our records.
-If your child is not well and will not be attending playschool please could we ask that you call the setting between the hours of 8 am to 9 am.
+If your child is going to be absent due to a holiday, etc., please could you let a member of staff know so we can record this.
+If your child is not well and will not be attending playschool, please could we ask that you call the setting between 8 a.m. and 9 a.m.?

-We have a fantastic team, who are dedicated to giving your child high-quality early years care and education.
+We have a fantastic team dedicated to providing your child with high-quality early years care and education.
 Our staff are chosen for their ability to nurture and create an effective environment for every child.

 bottom of page